 Address: 9881 CA-89, South Lake Tahoe, CA 96150

 Situated just 17 miles south of Tahoe City, D.L.
 Bliss State Park is an essential visit.
-Here you can explore over 12 miles of trails, two sandy beaches, and experience the breathtaking scenery of Lake Tahoe.
-Further, at the park’s interpretive visitor center, you can learn all about its rich history and diverse wildlife.
+Here you can explore over 12 miles of trails, and two sandy beaches and experience the breathtaking scenery of Lake Tahoe.
+Further, at the park’s interpretive visitor center, you can learn about its rich history and diverse wildlife.

-The park also provides access to the iconic Rubicon Trail, a firm favorite with hikers and mountain bikers alike.
-This 6-mile round-trip trail twists and turns through forests and meadows, before arriving at the stunning summit of Rubicon Peak.
+The park also provides access to the iconic Rubicon Trail, a firm favorite for hikers and mountain bikers.
+This 6-mile round-trip trail twists and turns through forests and meadows before arriving at the stunning summit of Rubicon Peak.

-Other fun activities to do at the park include swimming, fishing, and exploring the many tide pools along the shore.
-When the sun sets, why not take a scenic sunset drive or spend some time stargazing with a picnic?
-The beaches here prove highly popular too, supplying you with the ideal spot to relax and soak up the sun.
+Other fun activities at the park include swimming, fishing, and exploring the many tide pools along the shore.
+When the sun sets, why not take a scenic sunset drive or stargazing with a picnic?
+The beaches here prove highly popular, too, supplying you with the ideal spot to relax and soak up the sun.

-If you want things to do in Lake Tahoe, you simply can’t go wrong with D.L.
+You can’t go wrong with D.L.
 Bliss State Park.
-Open year-round, it is truly the perfect place to appreciate the great outdoors, no matter the season.
+Open year-round, it is the perfect place to appreciate the great outdoors, regardless of season.